Flerovium: Experimental chemistry

 Flerovium's chemistry has been experimentally investigated, though studies so far are not conclusive.
-Flerovium's volatility has been measured through interactions with a gold surface, indicating that the volatility of flerovium was comparable to that of mercury, astatine.
+Flerovium's volatility has been measured through interactions with a gold surface, indicating that the volatility of flerovium was comparable to that of mercury and astatine.
 This volatile behavior was not expected for a usual group 14 metal.

 In experiments in 2012 at GSI, flerovium's chemistry was found to be more metallic than noble-gas-like.
 Jens Volker Kratz and Christoph Düllmann specifically named copernicium and flerovium as being in a new category of "volatile metals"; Kratz even speculated that they might be gases at standard temperature and pressure.
 These "volatile metals", as a category, were expected to fall between normal metals and noble gases in terms of adsorption properties.
-Interactions of flerovium and copernicium with gold were about equal.
+Interactions of flerovium and copernicium with gold were about the same.
 Further studies showed that flerovium was more reactive than copernicium, in contradiction to previous experiments and predictions.

 In a 2014 paper detailing the experimental results of the chemical characterization of flerovium, the GSI group wrote: "[flerovium] is the least reactive element in the group, but still a metal."
 Nevertheless, in a 2016 conference about chemistry and physics of heavy and superheavy elements, Alexander Yakushev and Robert Eichler, two scientists who had been active at GSI and FLNR in determining flerovium's chemistry, still urged caution based on the inconsistencies of the various experiments previously listed, noting that the question of whether flerovium was a metal or a noble gas was still open with the known evidence: one study suggested a weak noble-gas-like interaction between flerovium and gold, while the other suggested a stronger metallic interaction.
 The longer-lived isotope ^{289}Fl has been considered of interest for future radiochemical studies.

 Experiments published in 2022 suggest that flerovium is a metal, exhibiting lower reactivity towards gold than mercury, but higher reactivity than radon.
 The experiments could not identify if the adsorption was due to elemental flerovium (considered more likely), or if it was due to a flerovium compound such as FlO that was more reactive towards gold than elemental flerovium, but both scenarios involve flerovium forming chemical bonds.